Qiskit/RFCs/0000-unify-pulse-commands-and-instructions.md

 - Codebase contributors and maintainers as there will be fewer classes to maintain and understand.

 ## Design Proposal
+The current root pulse `Instruction` has both a `command` attribute which holds a `Command` and a tuple of `channels` to which it applies.
+We will remove the current pulse `Instruction` and replace it with an implementation that is a class with an `operands` attribute that contains all operands that the instruction acts on, including both pulses and constants such as floats.

+The `Command` will be deprecated. `Pulse`

+### Deprecation Path
+All `Command`s except `PulseCommand` and `Delay` will be gracefully deprecated by renaming the command with a new instruction as in the table above.
+Initializing a deprecated `Command` will emit a warning, calling the command to convert it to an instruction will be modified to yield the new version of the `Instruction` as outlined above.
+The following edge-cases will be handled by:
+- `PulseCommand`: `PulseCommand` will be converted to a `Pulse` and all pulse classes will inherit from this.
+Calling a `Pulse` with a `Channel` as input will now yield an instruction of the form `Play(pulse, channel)` this will enable the same syntax for instructions to be kept.
+- `Delay`: Delay will be converted from a command to a new `Instruction` type.
+For the deprecation period the `Channel` argument will be made optional but if not supplied will emit a warning and a `None` type will be set for the second operands attribute.
+Calling the `Delay` instruction with a `Channel` will yield a new `Delay` instruction with the `duration` of the original `Delay` and the second `channel` operand being the input channel.
+If `Delay` instruction with a `channel` attribute of `None` makes it to assembly, an error shall be raised.

 This is the focus of the document.
 Explain the proposal from the perspective of educating another user on the proposed features.